Audiveris/audiveris/docs/_pages/main/sheet_scale.md

 #### Manual beam correction

-After SCALE step, but before BEAMS step, we can manually modify the beam thickness value as computed by the OMR engine.
+After the SCALE step, but before the BEAMS step, we can manually modify the beam thickness value as computed by the OMR engine.

 We can do this using the ``Sheet | Set Scaling Data`` pull-down menu.

 Initially, all rows appear in gray, and the data values, if any, are displayed on the right.

-* To modify a data, first select the row by checking the box on left, the row turns black.
+* To modify a data, we first select the row by checking the box on the left; the row turns black.
-  You can then modify the data value.
+  We can then modify the data value.
 * Deselecting a row resets the data to its initial value.
 * Finally, pressing the `OK` button commits the modified values and closes the dialog.